Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/New High End Outfits [Theo_the_Dog]/readme.txt

 Consolidated outfit sheets by having them inherit from the outfits they based on (I had to guess a bit, but I'm pretty sure I got them) and use vanilla data sections instead of unnecessary new ones.

-In addition, added NPC spawns that can wear and drop the outfits (two NPCs per outfit, one NPC in ranks 3 and 4 of the respective faction), and made them sellable.
+In addition, added NPC spawns that can wear and drop the outfits (two NPCs per outfit, one NPC in ranks 3 and 4 of the respective faction).

 Includes integration for:
 1st Person View.